Code-Institute-Submissions/themonkeesproject/README.md

 ## UX

--This website is for made for fans of The Monkees -Users can learn all about their history
+- This website is for made for fans of The Monkees
+- Users can learn all about their history
--They can listen the podcasts
+- They can listen the podcasts
--They can buy their products
+- They can buy their products
--They can have fun and explore website
+- They can have fun and explore website

 ## Features and info

--Navbar
+- Navbar
 I used same navbar for all the pages
 Simple Navbar wich extends in a mobile phone size

--Landing page
+- Landing page
 There is carusel with links to all 4 pages and with img background And then there is external blank target links to shop,news,articles,podcast and tv show and footer with copyrights and social networks (social networks are not visible on xs and i like that because it looks clean)

--About us page
+- About us page
 Few img in containers with text from wikipedia on the end there is 4 cards with img of the band members black and white ones represent 2 deceased members and in color still living all of them have link to their wikipedia biography

--Multimedia
+- Multimedia
 Istead of audio material provided i choose spotify and i like it better Few video embeds i took form youtube
 I am not fully satisfied with this page, I think it should be done with more effects etc.

--Contact
+- Contact
 It is simple one
 I dont know what to add more on it